isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 Travellers must remain in their accommodation of self-isolation or SHN/SDF, until after they are ascertained to be free of COVID-19.

 All SHN-serving travellers will be scheduled by the relevant government agency to take a COVID-19 PCR test at the end of the SHN period.
-Travellers who do not receive their COVID-19 PCR test appointment details a day before the scheduled test should write to STO via this webform for assistance.
+Travellers who do not receive their COVID-19 PCR test appointment details a day before the scheduled test should write to STO via this [webform](https://go.gov.sg/sto-enquiry) for assistance.
 In addition to the COVID-19 PCR test, travellers with a travel history to a Category (III) or (IV) country/region will be required to self-administer an Antigen Rapid Test (ART) on Days 3, 7 and 11 on arrival in Singapore.
 Only travellers with a travel history to a Category (I) to (III) country/region and have been allowed to serve their SHN at an accommodation of choice is exempted from the need to self-administer an ART.

 Depending on the volume of tests conducted that day, the result of the COVID-19 PCR test is generally released to the traveller after about 24 hours from when the test was administered.
 The result could be conveyed to the traveller via a call, SMS or email.
-Travellers with Singpass may also view their results via the HealthHub App.
-Any traveller who is tested positive for COVID-19 will be sent for treatment immediately.
+Travellers with Singpass may also view their results via the [HealthHub App](https://www.healthhub.sg/HealtheServices).
+Any traveller who is tested positive for [COVID-19](/health/covid19-symptoms) will be sent for treatment immediately;

 ### 5. Completion of Self-isolation/SHN